Ruby Parihar

 Ruby Parihar is a former Indian actress who works in Telugu, Hindi and Kannada-language films.

 Career

 Originally from Delhi, her first role was in the Telugu film Prasthanam (2010), directed by Deva Katta where she co-starred with Sharwanand.
-She subsquently appeared in the Kannada film Yaksha (2010) opposite Yogesh.
+She subsequently appeared in the Kannada film Yaksha (2010) opposite Yogesh.
 Her role in both films were labelled as minor by critics and were limited to songs.